 The proposed Zoning Map changes are shown in the attached series of maps.
-The protocol used to show the changes are shown as following: IP > IT, which signifies that the subject site currently zoned as IP Industrial Park is being proposed to be rezoned to IT Industrial Transition.
+The protocol used to show the changes are shown as in the following example: IP > IT, which signifies that the subject site currently zoned as IP Industrial Park is being proposed to be rezoned to IT Industrial Transition.